bscan

 bscan -s -m -c bacula-sd.conf -v -V Vol001\|Vol002 /dev/nst0

-When writing to the database, if bscan finds existing records, it will generally either update them if something is wrong or leave them alone.
-Thus if the Volumes you are scanning are all or partially in the catalog already, no harm will be done to that existing data.
-Any missing data will simply be added.
+When writing to the database, if bscan finds existing records, it will generally either update them if discrepancies are detected or leave them unchanged.
+Therefore, if the Volumes being scanned are already partially or fully in the Catalog, the existing data will remain unaffected.
+Any missing data will simply be added accordingly.

-If you have multiple tapes, you should scan them with:
+If you have multiple Volumes, it is recommended to scan them using:

 bscan -s -m -c bacula-sd.conf -v -V Vol001\|Vol002\|Vol003 /dev/nst0